 Our top picks

-The best sauté pan overall: All-Clad D3 3-Quart Sauté Pan
+- A long-standing, top-performing all-star: All-Clad D3 3-Quart Sauté Pan

-The best budget sauté pan: Goldilocks 3.5-Quart Sauté Pan
+- The best budget sauté pan: Goldilocks 3.5-Quart Sauté Pan

-A larger upgrade: Fissler M5 Pro-Ply 5-Quart Sauté Pan
+- For strong burners and high-heat cooking: Fissler M5 Pro-Ply 5-Quart Sauté Pan

-A sauté pan is basically a skillet with taller straight sides, which makes it better equipped for any cooking project that requires more liquid.
+A sauté pan is basically a skillet with taller, straight sides, which makes it better equipped for any cooking project that requires more liquid.
 Braises, pasta sauces, brothy beans, one-pot rice dishes—a sauté pan can execute them all flawlessly.

 Whether you’re assembling your own massive cookware set or looking for a versatile pan that can accommodate a more minimal kitchen setup, a sauté pan is a pan worth having.

-The best sauté pan overall: All-Clad D3 3-qt. sauté pan
+A long-standing, top-performing all-star: All-Clad D3 3-qt. sauté pan

 Pros and cons